 I believe, however, that masculinity essentially comes down to one, simple, basic characteristic.
-Whether you look at masculinity on a biological and evolutionary level, like Jack Donovan, or on a spiritual level, like David Deida, it still comes down to this one basic characteristic.
+Whether you define masculinity on a biological and evolutionary level, like Jack Donovan, or on a spiritual level, like David Deida, it still comes down to this one basic characteristic.

 This one basic characteristic has been referred to many times throughout history.
 The Greeks called it Thumos, the Egyptians called it Ka, and the Chinese called it Yang.

 Once you learn to tap into this force of masculinity within you, you will become an unstoppable force.